Twins vs. Tigers Player Props Betting Odds

 Correa Stats

-- Correa has 48 hits with 14 doubles, two triples, nine home runs and 28 walks.
+- Correa has collected 49 hits with 15 doubles, two triples, nine home runs and 28 walks.
 He has driven in 34 runs.

-- Correa has recorded at least one hit in six straight games.
-During his last 10 games he is batting .256 with three doubles, a triple, three home runs, three walks and 10 RBI.
+- Correa will look for his eighth straight game with a hit in this matchup.
+During his last 10 outings he is hitting .256 with four doubles, a triple, three home runs, three walks and 10 RBI.

 Correa Recent Games